- Official COVID-19 Information and Updates

 The University of Michigan offers a Child Care Subsidy to students to assist with the cost of licensed child care of their young, dependent children.
 In recognition that students will pursue their education in the fall semester through in-person, hybrid, and/or remote formats, the university has temporarily changed eligibility criteria for the Child Care Subsidy beginning fall term 2020.
 During this temporary period, child care expenses from any licensed child care provider will be eligible for reimbursement under the subsidy, regardless of the state, country, or agency of licensure.
+Additionally, a temporary amendment for the fall 2020 and winter 2021 terms expands the eligibility criteria for the Child Care Subsidy to include unlicensed care providers.
 Previously, eligibility was limited to the State of Michigan.
 Other eligibility criteria for the Child Care Subsidy continue to be in effect.

 Resources to support student well-being will continue to be available.
 Graduate students can request an appointment with Laura Monschau, Rackham’s Embedded Counseling and Psychological Services (CAPS) counselor.
 In addition, CAPS is maintaining avenues for support during regular business hours, with after hours urgent support available by calling 734.764.8312 (press 0) at night and on weekends.

 - The University Health Service is open during usual business hours, providing health care in new ways to meet student needs.

 - Rackham’s Resolution Office will continue to respond to student academic concerns and conflicts.
 Students should use the “Request a Meeting” button on the website.
 All consultations will take place remotely, either by phone or via video conference.